tzpranto/CRISPR-DIPOFF/readme.md

 # CRISPR-DIPOFF (Deep Interpretable Predictors for OFF-targets)
 ## Introduction
-CRISPR-DIPOFF is Interpretable Deep Learning Approach for CRISPR Cas-9 Off-Target Prediction.
+CRISPR-DIPOFF is an Interpretable Deep Learning Approach for CRISPR Cas-9 Off-Target Prediction.
 It has outperformed the previous studies by a significant margin.
 ## Released Models
 1. LSTM model trained with 4-channel encoding
 2. Finetuned ELECTRA model (Will be published soon)